pyranges/pyranges_plot/docs/tutorial.rst

     If your dataset spans multiple chromosomes, you will need to filter it beforehand to focus on a specific chromosome for this feature to work correctly.

-Additionally, the add_aligned_plots parameter also accepts a list of tuples, where each tuple consists of two elements: the first is the scatterplot object, and the second is a dictionary for customizing the title of the aligned plot.
-This dictionary allows you to control three title parameters:
+As you observed, the add_aligned_plots parameter accepts as input a list of tuples, where each tuple consists of two elements: the first is the scatterplot object, and the second is a dictionary for customizing the title of the aligned plot.This dictionary allows you to control three title parameters:

 * title: The text of the title.
 * title_size: The font size of the title.
 * title_color: The color of the title text.

-For example:
+* y_space: Determines de distance between the main plot and the aligned plots
+* y_axis_len: Determines the height of the added plot

+We already used the options to customise the title., let's now customise the y axis length and the space between these plots:

 .. code-block::